+Item

-Item 1 REQ019 - Manage Inventory The system MUST include a complete inventory management facility to store and track stock of books for the on-line bookstore.
-1.1 REQ122 - Inventory Reports Inventory reports are required that detail the available stock for each item including back orders.
+The system MUST include a complete inventory management facility to store and track stock of books for the on-line bookstore.

+Inventory reports are required that detail the available stock for each item including back orders.
 Future stock level reports should be able to predict the quantity of stock at a specified future date.
-1.2 REQ023 - Store and Manage Books A book storage and management facility will be required.
-1.2.1 REQ022 - Order Books A book order facility will be required to allow on-line ordering from major stockist's.
-1.2.2 REQ021 - List Stock Levels A facility will exist to list current stock levels and to manually update stock quantities if physical checking reveals inconsistencies.
-Project Browser Shows the content and structure of the repository and allows requirements to be viewed in a hierarchy of Packages, elements and diagrams.
-Manage Users Manage Inventory I: "Functional" REQ019 - Manage Inventory I.1: "Functional" REQ023 - Store and Manage Books 1.1.1: "Functional" REQ022 - Order Books 1.1.2: "Functional" REQ021 - List Stock Levels I.1.3: "Functional" REQ020 - Receive Books 1.1.3.1: "Functional" REQ027 - Add Books 1.1.4: REQ032 - Update Inventory 1.2: "FunctionalRequirement" REQ122 - Inventory Reports Requirements Diagram Shows the arrangement of a group of Requirements and other elements, and requirements and is particularly useful for project managers and business stakeholders who might be less familiar with diagrammatic representations of Requirements and formal languages such as the UML.

-+ Source Add New Titles Add To Shopping Basket Close Account Create Account REQ011 - Manage User Accounts REQ012 - Provide Online Sales REQ013 - Manage Deliveries REQ014 - ShoppingBasket REQ015 - Process Credit Card Payment REQ016 - Add Users REQ017 - Remove User REQ018 - Report on User Account REQ019 - Manage Inventory REQ020 - Receive Books REQ021 - List Stock Levels REQ022 - Order Books Create Orders Delete User Î Î o Used to create such as pre-co on str aiı nts
+A book order facility will be required to allow on-line ordering from major stockist's.

+A facility will exist to list current stock levels and to manually update stock quantities if physical checking reveals inconsistencies.

+Browser Window

+Shows the content and structure of the repository and allows requirements to be viewed in a hierarchy of Packages, elements and diagrams.

+- Manage Users

+- Manage Inventory

+- ☐ I: "Functional" REQ019 Manage Inventory

+- ☐ I.1: "Functional" REQ023 Store and Manage Books

+- ☑ 1.1.1: "Functional" REO022 Order Books

+- 1.1.2: "Functional" REO021 List Stock Levels

+- III 1.1.3: "Functional" REQ020 Receive Books

+- 1.1.3.1: "Functional" REQ027 Add Books

+- ☑ 1.1.4: REQ032 Update Inventory

+- 1.2: "FunctionalRequirement" REQ122 Inventory Reports

+Shows the arrangement of a group of Requirements and other elements, and can show whether the elements are in the same Package or different Packages.
+It is a powerful way of presenting requirements information because connectors can be created to show how a Requirement relates to other elements in the Repository including other Requirements.

+Relationship Matrix

+Shows one group of elements on the horizontal axis and another group of elements on the vertical axis with markers indicating if they have a relationship and an arrow showing the direction of the connector.
+Relationships can be created directly in the matrix and these will be displayed on diagrams containing the source and target elements.
+The Relationship Matrix is a powerful tool to quickly visualize gaps or missing requirements and is particularly useful for project managers and business stakeholders who might be less familiar with diagrammatic representations of Requirements and formal languages such as the UML.